Olbermann: Bush, Cheney Should Resign

 Carter said the U.S. and others supplied the Fatah-controlled security forces in Gaza with vastly superior weaponry in hopes they would “conquer Hamas in Gaza” — but Hamas routed Fatah in the fighting last week because of its “superior skills and discipline.”

-Labels: Islamic movement, Palestine
+Labels: Islamic_movement, Palestine

 Read more: